hari-eur/Rufus---Perumal/Assignments.md

 We have listed down some excercises to evaluate our skills in C/Linux development.
 (You may combine the following excercises)

+Operators:
+1) Demo "Ternary/Unary" and "Bitwise" operators
+2) Try to enable/disable a specific "BIT" in a integer variable.

 File Handling:
 1) Write a code to insert a line in middle of file
 2) Create three threads to write to same file